opentrv/OpenTRV-Arduino-V0p2/hardware/REV10/README.txt

 REV 10 is RFM23B and phototransistor and TMP112 and GSM card and optional mains power and optional relay.
-Dual purpose for temp sensor deployment (eg IoT Launchpad) and as a general dumb sensor radio relay over GSM.
+Dual purpose for temp sensor deployment and as a general dumb sensor radio relay over GSM.

 See requirements doc: https://docs.google.com/document/d/1RM6_tcC0Uajx6D2YfQV9GoQAOvQpk6TpT7khfn3ezBs/edit?usp=sharing